 Prior to joining KRL in 2012, Laura supported democracy and governance programs at the National Democratic Institute in Washington, D.C. where she worked with lawmakers, civil society groups and political parties in West Africa.
 She spent more than three years in the journalism industry, covering everything from local elections to international diplomacy.
 Her writings have been published by the Washington Post, Newsweek International, The Atlantic, and other publications.

 Laura holds a Bachelor's degree in political science from Columbia University and a Master's in African studies from Oxford University.
 She has lived and studied in West Africa and conducted field work in East Africa.
-She speaks basic French and limited Twi.
+She speaks basic French and some Twi.